 \end{theorem*}

 Properties \emph{(ii)} and \emph{(iii)} remain to be proven; Property \emph{(i)} was already proven by Le Masson and Sahlsten \cite{LS24}.
-The proof is very close to that of Therem \ref{Thm: Large-scale analogue}.
-Now we do not assume Properties \textbf{(BSC)}, \textbf{(EXP)}, and \textbf{(UND)}, so these need to be replaced.
-This is done by the following theorem acquired from the theory of the Weil-Petersson random surfaces.
+The proof is very close to that of Theorem \ref{Thm: Large-scale analogue}.
+Now, we do not assume Properties \textbf{(BSC)}, \textbf{(EXP)}, and \textbf{(UND)}, so these need to be replaced.
+The following theorem records analogous tools acquired from the theory of Weil--Petersson random surfaces.